Posted on January 26th, 2009 by ASEE

 Read More

-This lesson for ages 8 to 18 explores how computerized barcoding has simplified distributing and pricing of products.
+This lesson for students in grades 5 through 12 explores how computerized barcoding has simplified distributing and pricing of products.
 Students learn about encoding and decoding, the barcoding system, and how a mathematical formula is embedded in barcoding to safeguard against errors.
-Students use websites to identify product barcodes, test codes from everyday products, and work as an “engineering team” to come up with the next generation of information embedding systems.
+They use websites to identify product barcodes, test codes from everyday products, and work as an engineering team to come up with the next generation of information embedding systems.

 Read More